 This spectacular festival will take Chinatown by storm, with countless food vendors, nonstop entertainment, lion dancing, mooncakes, kids’ activities, and more.
 The event is free to attend and will happen all along Grant Avenue between Broadway and California Street.
 The San Francisco Chinatown Merchants Association is working around the clock to produce an unforgettable weekend.
+New this year is a Barbie & Ken look-alike contest on Sept.
+24 at 3:30pm… see the full schedule of events here.

 The Moon Festival celebrates the “glories and mysteries of the moon,” according to the Festival website.
 The sun and moon were revered as deities for centuries, and the moon has a particular relation to water in ancient Asian mythology.
 It is said to influence bountiful autumn harvests by promoting soil fertility.